Short intervals for the Romanoff-type sumset: Introduction

 Let $\PP$ denote the set of prime numbers.
 Romanoff proved that the sumset $\PP+\{2^k:k\geqslant 0\}$ has positive lower density~\cite{Romanoff1934}, following earlier questions of de~Polignac~\cite{dePolignac1849a,dePolignac1849b}.
 Erd\H{o}s initiated a systematic study of multiplicities and related variants~\cite{Erdos1950} (see also van~der~Corput~\cite{vanDerCorput1950}), and quantitative bounds for Romanoff-type representation functions have been developed more recently, for instance by Chen and Ding~\cite{ChenDing2023}.
 See also Elsholtz and Schlage-Puchta~\cite{ElsholtzSchlagePuchta2018} for explicit numerical lower bounds on Romanov's constant.

-In this paper we study a short-interval refinement for the structured additive set $\cA_{\lambda}$ introduced by Ding and Zhai~\cite{DingZhai}.
+In this paper we study a short-interval refinement for the structured additive set $\cA_{\lambda}$ introduced by Chen and Xu~\cite{ChenXu2024} (see also Ding and Zhai~\cite{DingZhai}).
 For $h=X^{\theta}$ in the range of \Cref{thm:main-elements,thm:main-rep}, we show that for all but a stretched-exponentially small exceptional set of $x\in[X,2X]$ the interval $(x,x+h]$ contains $\asymp h$ elements of the sumset $\PP+\cA_{\lambda}(X)$, and the number of representations in such windows is also $\asymp h$.
 In the model case of the Romanoff representation function

 we additionally record a short-interval Erd\H{o}s-type statement for a positive proportion of windows, of an integer with unusually large pointwise multiplicity.
 We now set up the notation and state the main results.